-A Gold Star Family are immediate relatives of members of the U.S. Armed Forces who lost his/her life in combat, international terrorist attack, or in support of certain military activities outside of the United States.
-Before visiting a national park, Gold Star Family members must download and print a voucher to present to the ranger or place on their vehicle dashboard.
+A Gold Star Family are immediate relatives of members of the U.S. Armed Forces who lost his/her life in combat, in an international terrorist attack, or in support of certain military activities outside of the United States.
+Before visiting a national park, Gold Star Family members must download and print a voucher to present to the ranger or place it on their vehicle dashboard.
 Gold Star Families must present the following:

 - Gold Star Family Voucher

 - Valid photo ID

 This program covers the entrance fees at national parks and national wildlife refuges, as well as standard amenity fees.
 However, fees still apply for expanded amenities such as parking fees, camping, recreation permits, tours, etc. You can read more about it on the NPS website.

 - Military Discounts for Your Next Camping and RV Trip

 - 8 States with Underused Outdoor Recreation Benefits for Veterans